-Plug the power cord into a wall socket or surge protector.
-Plug type and socket will differ according to country of use.
+Plug the power cord into a 120 volt wall socket.

 Plug the other end of the Ethernet cable into a hub, router, or switch in your network.

 Press the power button on the front panel.
 LEDs will light as your TeraStation boots up.